Become A Citizen Scientist

 Becoming a Citizen Scientist is a great way to get involved in our research while working within your own schedule!
 Help us build a better picture of where harbor porpoises and harbor seals are going in the Salish Sea.

-If you are interested in becoming a Citizen Scientist and attending our next virtual Citizen Scientist Training event, please reach out to our team to be added to the RSVP list.
+If you are interested in becoming a Citizen Scientist and would like to attend the virtual Citizen Scientist Training event, please click the button below to RSVP.

 Preparation Before Training

 Familiarize yourself with our datasheets to see what information we collect.
 If you are observing at our primary field location of Burrows Pass, Washington Park (in Anacortes), download this sheet specifically for that location.
 For all other observation locations, download this Citizen Scientist Sighting Sheet.

 Watch our step-by-step Citizen Scientist Training Video where Research Director Dr. Cindy Elliser walks you through how to fill out your Sighting Sheet.

 Current Citizen Science Locations

 There are several species of marine mammal that can be seen year-round in the Salish Sea region, as well as a few that can be observed at various points throughout the year.
 The marine mammal species found in this part of the Pacific Northwest are:

 - Harbor seals

 - California sea lions